 Business/ Employer Coverages

-Below see some of the lines of coverage we write for businesses.
+Below are some of the lines of coverage we write for businesses:

 Group Health Insurance

 Group health insurance coverage is a policy that is purchased by an employer and is offered to eligible employees of the company (and often to the employees' family members) as a benefit of working for that company.
 A group health insurance plan is a key component of many employee benefits packages that employers provide for employees.

 Group life insurance is typically offered as a piece of a larger employer or membership benefit package.
 Offering life insurance as part of your benefit package can help employees and their families feel secure, allowing them to focus more effectively on their jobs.

 Group Disability Insurance